Why It Matters

 Bonus: Scrub Your Profile

-- Use apps like QSearch to clean up past posts.
+- Use apps like QSearch or to find and clean up past posts.

 This microblogging site enables users to send, read, and communicate with friends as well as industry leaders and career professionals.